Sheriff William T. Schatzman

 Sheriff William T. “Bill” Schatzman was first elected sheriff in 2002, and is serving

-in his third elected term.
+in his fourth elected term.
 He exemplifies the spirit of “law enforcement,” not because

 of his 24-year career in the FBI but from what he learned from his family.
 His father,